janknaup/sparkify/README.md

 log files.
 This is clearly unsuitable for a production or public facing environment.

 Many general improvements on the web application are conceivable, including adding of spinners and progress indicators for the inference page, which is slow on the puny virtual machine used for hosting the web application.

-### Web Application

-The web application is based on the scaffolding provided for the disaster response project.

-### Usage

-The main page displays a dashboard view of the training data sets, training results and feature statistics.

-Churn risk can be inferred using the model trained in IBM Watson studio by selecting a log file in the same json format as the training data.
-To analyze a log, select the file in the Form at the top of the main page and press the "Upload and Classify" button.
-The classification process wil take while, depending on the CPU speed of the web server.

-The classification results will be displayed as a list of users ids with green background, if the user is classified as not churned.
-A red background will mark users found likely to churn.
+For a production environment, the web application should use a background process that continually checks users and output those at churn risk.
+However, this requires more substantial compute resources and only makes sense when coupled to the server logs at least near realtime.
+This cannot be done within the scope of the present project.

-### Installation instructions
+### Conclusions

-To setup a simple version of the web application, install a python venv which fulfills the following requirements.

-* Python >= 3.6.9
-* Flask>=1.1.0
-* numpy>=1.19.0
-* pandas>=1.1.0
-* plotly>=4.10.0
-* pyspark>=3.0.0

-Copy the contents of the app subdirectory of the git repository into an appropriate directory on the web application server.

-Ensure the JAVA_HOME environment variable points to a JDK installation compatible with the spark implementation to be used.
-Ensure the SPARK_HOME environment variable points to a local spark installation of at least version 2.5.4.

-Run the development server by calling

-    python run.py

-from within the app directory.
-Alternatively, the app can be run through a WSGI server.
+The project results show that machine learning can be a useful tool for customer relations management.
+One application is to help identify customers at risk of canceling their subscriptions.
+This enables on one hand enables taking targeted measures to retain the specific customers identified.
+On the other hand it also enables analysis of common factors of users at risk of churning.
+This can help to improve the service to improve customer retention.

+The most impressive observation during the project was seeing how doubling the size of the training data set allowed to improve the prediction F1 score from a very mediocre 0.57 to quite acceptable 0.92.
+It demonstrates the value of data very strongly.

+In summary, the project can regarded judged as successful.
+I succeeded in building a classification model that can identify users close to churning with good success.
+I built a web dashboard to show statistics on the user base and allow prediction of churn risk on uploaded user logs.

+## Appendix
-## Prerequisites
+### Notebook Prerequisites
-### Python Version
+#### Python Version
 Requires Python version 3.6.9 or higher (tested using version 3.8.3)

-### Libraries
+#### Libraries
 * jupyter >= 1.0.0
 * numpy >= 1.19.1
 * pandas >= 1.1.0